"Harry?" Ron called, looking for his best friend.

 "So you're all right?" asked Ron, looking at the ceiling.

-"Yeah, I'm fine, Ron," said Harry, and Teddy was relieved that he really did sound okay.
+"Yeah, I'm all right," said Harry, and Teddy was relieved that he really did sound okay.